legendarycode3/mastering-javaScript-course/README.md

 	✔️ **Modules:** A better way to organize our code. <br/>
 	Module helps us to avoid “naming comflit”. <br/>
 	Lets say we we create diff.
 Pages and uses “script.js” to add all , but it not a best way to use it , if not module. <br/>
+	Modules are self-contained files of reusable code that help organize and

 	✔️ NOTE:	Two (2) Importants things you need to know about “modules”. <br/>
 	(1.)
 Put all “imports” at the top of the file. <br/>